What is in this article?:

 Accumulator - A container in which fluid is stored under pressure as a source of fluid power.

 Accumulator, hydropneumatic bladder - A hydropneumatic accumulator in which the liquid and gas are separated by an elastic bag or bladder.

 Actuator, pneumatic/hydraulic - A device in which power is transferred from one pressurized medium (pneumatic) to another (hydraulic) without intensification.

-Additive - A chemical added to a fluid to impart new properties or to enhance those which already exist.
+Additive - A chemical added to a fluid to impart new properties or enhance those that already exist.

-Adsorption - The physical mechanism by which one substance attracts another substance (either solid, liquid, gas, or vapor) to its surface and through molecular forces causes the incident substance to adhere to that surface.
+Adsorption - The physical mechanism by which one substance attracts another substance (either solid, liquid, gas, or vapor) to its surface and causes the second substance to adhere to its surface.